Skip to content

 w_r: 0.3

-Climate data is now applied per-cell using configurable interpolation strategies.
-This replaces the global mean approach from v0.1.
+Climate data is applied per-cell using configurable interpolation strategies and algorithms.

 config.yml